California Gold Rush: Stake Your Claim at Yosemite and Beyond

 Tips for striking it rich with a rare permit or reservation at a prime destination

 Since the Gold Rush of 1849, California remains high on many an adventurer’s bucket list of travel destinations.
 Today’s adventurers dream not of gold, but of striking it rich with a campsite in Yosemite Valley’s Lower, North or Upper Pines and other prime California treasures.

 On Recreation.gov, nothing—and we mean nothing—creates the demand that Yosemite Valley campsite reservations do, but other “gold strikes” include a permit for the Cables on Half Dome, a permit to scale America’s tallest peak outside of Alaska—Mount Whitney, or camping at Pinecrest Lake, Serrano on Big Bear Lake or Nevada Beach on Lake Tahoe.

 These places are special because—like gold—they are rare.
 Access is limited specifically to protect them so that they hold their value and beauty for generations to come.

-If you want to strike it rich, first understand and follow these Five Rules of Prospecting and if you are still not one of the lucky ones, you can use Recreation.gov to find other California Gems.
+If you want to strike it rich, first understand and follow these Five Rules of Prospecting and if you are still not one of the lucky ones, be sure to consider our 10 Yosemite Valley Alternatives.

 The Five Rules of Prospecting: